ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 The update() method actually informs the Internet of Things Foundation Connect about the new location.

-Refer to the `documentation <https://docs.internetofthings.ibmcloud.com/device_mgmt/operations/update.html>`__ for more information about the Location update.
+Refer to the `documentation <../device_mgmt/operations/update.html>`__ for more information about the Location update.

-Append / Clear ErrorCodes
+Append/Clear ErrorCodes
 -----------------------------------------------

 Devices can choose to notify the Internet of Things Foundation Connect about changes in their error status.
-In order to send the ErrorCodes the device needs to construct a DiagnosticErrorCode object as follows,
+In order to send the ErrorCodes the device needs to construct a DiagnosticErrorCode object as follows:

 .. code:: java